MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 # Release notes for Microsoft Edge Security Updates

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

+## April 14, 2021

+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 89.0.774.xx )**, which incorporates the latest Security Updates of the Chromium project.
+This update contains [CVE-2021-21206](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-21206) and [CVE-2021-21220](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-21220) which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## April 1, 2021